About Technology Guide

 Diesel filter systems are designed by combining filter materials with regeneration methods.
 The biggest challenge in the system design is to ensure adequate regeneration and durability.
 Based on the principle of regeneration, filter systems are classified into passive and active.
 Considering low exhaust temperatures in many diesel applications, both light- and heavy-duty, filter systems for new engines and vehicles typically utilize active strategies to support regeneration.
 Passive filter systems have been used for selected retrofit applications.

-Most catalyzed diesel filters utilize monolithic wall-flow substrates coated with a catalyst.
-The catalyst lowers the soot combustion temperature, allowing the filter to self-regenerate during periods of high exhaust gas temperature.
+Most catalytic diesel filters utilize a combination of an upstream oxidation catalyst and a wall-flow filter, often coated with a catalyst as well.
+The catalyst allows the filter to regenerate passively during periods of high exhaust gas temperature and shortens the duration of active regenerations.
 A number of diesel filter catalysts have been developed, including both noble and base metal formulations.
-Catalyzed ceramic filters exhibit very good PM filtration efficiencies, but are characterized by relatively high exhaust gas pressure drop.
+Catalyzed ceramic filters exhibit very good PM and PN filtration efficiencies, but can be used only with diesel fuels of low sulfur content and can increase tailpipe NO2 concentrations.

 Electrically Regenerated Filters